socialsoftware/quizzes-tutor/backend/README.md

 ```
 ### @WorkflowMethod

-We use the @WorkflowMethod annotation to set up the scheduleToCloseTimeoutSeconds and the taskList but it could also be done with a WorkflowOptions when creating a workflow in the configuration.
+We use the @WorkflowMethod annotation to set up the `executionStartToCloseTimeoutSeconds` and the taskList but it could also be done with a WorkflowOptions when creating a workflow in the configuration.
 You can find further information [here](https://cadenceworkflow.io/docs/java-client/workflow-interface/).
-In this project, the executionStartToCloseTimeoutSeconds is always set to 60 seconds just because it is a good looking value.
+In this project, the `executionStartToCloseTimeoutSeconds` is always set to 60 seconds just because it is a good looking value.

 ### Workflow implementation